 IAFF 3187Special Topics in Latin American and Hemispheric Studies (Democracy in Latin America)

-IAFF 3187Special Topics in Latin American and Hemispheric Studies (Democracy Under Siege in Latin America)
+IAFF 3187Special Topics in Latin American and Hemispheric Studies (Development in Chile)

 IAFF 3187Special Topics in Latin American and Hemispheric Studies (Economic and Social Development of Latin America)